PipHoward/data-sharing-soe/_episodes/intro.md

 duration: 30

 ---
-> ## Things You’ll Need To Complete This Tutorial
-> #### A Webserver or Website for Online Behavioural Experiements
-> This workshop focusses on sharing research data.
-> Other kinds of online experiments will work well enough, but may take some time for us to help you implement.
-> Having a webserver capable of running PHP scripts will help in following the example section of the workshop.
->
-> If you do not have a webserver, install XAMPP using the instructions
-> in the on the [homepage]({{ "/" | relative_url }}).
-{: .prereq}

-Today we will be implementing a 'born open' workflow for our data collection.
+Today we will be exploring the practicalities and principles of sharing data.
-This will mean that the data we collect will be saved into a publicly-accessible repository at the time we collect it, and when we want to access it we will do so in the same way that other researchers will.
+This will mean that the data we collect will be saved into a publicly-accessible repository.
 We will do our best to ensure that our data is in line with the [FAIR sharing principles](https://www.go-fair.org/fair-principles/):
 * **F**indable
   * The data will be saved on the [OSF](https://osf.io/), where we can give them a DOI